3D concrete printing: Aggregates

-Aggregate content and selection are just as the selected cementitious materials when it comes to concrete mix design.
-In particular, particle size has a significant effect on 3D printed concrete mixes.
+Aggregate content and selection are just as important as the selected cementitious materials when it comes to concrete mix design.
+In particular, particle size has a significant effect on 3D-printed concrete mixes.
 Particle sizes that are too large may block the nozzle of the 3D printer, while aggregates that are too small decrease the strength of the mix and can cause cracking.
 A rule of thumb for mix design is that the maximum aggregate particle size should be less than 1/10 of the nozzle diameter to ensure smooth extrusion.

 Several studies have been conducted to examine the influence of aggregate size on mechanical properties for 3D printed concrete.
-It was found that increasing coarse aggregate improves volumetric stability of concrete and decreases hydration heat and shrinkage, which were common problems in early 3D printed concrete mixes.
-The use of coarse aggregate also increases concrete deposition rate and printhead speed, which can increase printing efficiency and productivity.
+It was found that increasing coarse aggregate improves the volumetric stability of concrete and decreases hydration heat and shrinkage, which were common problems in early 3D-printed concrete mixes.
+The use of coarse aggregate also increases the concrete deposition rate and printhead speed, which can increase printing efficiency and productivity.
 Therefore, the printed structure achieves greater stability and strength, as observed by Ivanova and Mechtcherine.
-There is a limit to coarse aggregate content and size, as the challenge of controlling rheology become apparent.
+There is a limit to coarse aggregate content and size, as the challenge of controlling rheology becomes apparent.
 Natural aggregates such as sand and gravel are preferred as they require less energy to produce compared to artificial aggregates, but aggregate selection can be limited by regional deposits.

 Admixtures

 Admixtures include any materials outside of water, aggregates, and cementitious materials, that affect the concrete mix properties.
 Especially in 3D printed concrete, these admixtures are critical to balancing buildability, workability, and extrudability.
-Fly ash is the main admixture for high performance 3D printed concrete, as it improves working performance and durability.
-However, large amounts of flyash can lead to slower development of strength and buildability, which is why it is often mixed with other admixtures like clay, to retain shape stability.
+Fly ash is the main admixture for high-performance 3D printed concrete, as it improves working performance and durability.
+However, large amounts of fly ash can lead to slower development of strength and buildability, which is why it is often mixed with other admixtures like clay, to retain shape stability.

 Silica fume is another common admixture for 3D printed concrete mixes, as it increases the initial strength of printed concrete as well as flexural strength once the concrete cures.
 The main advantage of silica fume is that its small particles fill in the void spaces around the larger aggregates, which improves bonding performance with the cement binder.
 This also helps optimize the particle size distribution of the mix, which increases yield stress and buildability.